 4: Not knowing the Right KPIs

-The most common mistake that call center managers make is not keeping an eye on the metrics that impact the most.
+The most common mistake that calls center managers to make is not keeping an eye on the metrics that impact the most.
 Even though the average of metrics that call center tracks is 25 yet many fail to achieve a good performance or improve the end results.
 According to ICMI:

 5: Not Upgrading the Current System

 Most of the call center believe that saving money should be the first thing to aim for but after doing so, they fail to achieve the expected success.
-It’s common for call centers to not upgrade their technology just to save few bucks but little do they know that these so called savings end up costing them more money.
-One thing that should be kept in mind is that the right technology increases productivity and improves the customer experience.
+It’s common for call centers to not upgrade their technology just to save a few bucks but little do they know that these so-called savings end up costing them more money.
+One thing that should be kept in mind is that the right technology increases productivity and improves customer experience.
 According to Forrester,

 “Contact centers must bear in mind the risks of not adopting new technology”